September 2024 Enters the List of Safest Month in El Salvador in Over Four Decades

 December 130 115 95 14 17

 Since the 90s, Salvadorans have grappled with persistent security concerns, navigating challenges that impact daily life.
-However, going into 2024, life in El Salvador is better since security has improved.
+However, in 2024, life in El Salvador is better since security has improved.

 Reduction in homicides is one of the main achievements of the Nayib Bukele administration.